Blosc/python-blosc2/doc/python-blosc2.rst

     **Streamlined format**

-    `Blosc2's format <https://github.com/Blosc/c-blosc2/blob/main/README_FORMAT.rst>`_, with specs taking less than 800 lines, makes it easy to integrate with other systems and tools.
+    `Blosc2's format <https://github.com/Blosc/c-blosc2/blob/main/README_FORMAT.rst>`_, with specs taking less than 4000 words, makes it easy to integrate with other systems and tools.

     ---